Thulium-Drake/ansible-role-dns_server/README.md

 This role will provide a means to install, configure and update a local DNS server with information for systems in the network.

 It will also configure a recursor on the same machine.
-It will be setup as follows:
+By default, this looks like:

-* PDNS-recursor : port 53
+* PDNS-recursor : port 53 on 0.0.0.0
-* PDNS-server   : port 5300
+* PDNS-server   : port 5300 on 127.0.0.1

+Check the defaults if you want to make changes.

 This role uses PowerDNS as the server and can be used for deployment of Active Directory.